-She was awarded her PhD in Economics from the University of Queensland in 2008 and worked as a Senior Research Economist for the Australian Productivity Commission.
+She was awarded her PhD in Economics from the University of Queensland and served as a Senior Research Economist for the Australian Productivity Commission.
 She formerly held a Vice-Chancellor's Postdoctoral Fellowship at RMIT University.

 Her research focuses on understanding gender differentials in the workforce and in broader economic outcomes and what works to close these gender gaps.
 Her research experience expands to wellbeing and disadvantage, labour economics, population and demographic economics, and education.
 She engages regularly with government and industry on gender equality issues and applying a gender lens to impact analysis and policy design.
 She was named by Apolitical in the 100 Most Influential People in Gender Policy in 2020 globally.